MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/get-officewebappsmachine.md

 (Get-OfficeWebAppsFarm).Machines
 ```

-This example returns details about all servers that are in a farm.
+This example returns details about all servers that are in a Office Online Server farm.